Note

 Act on inappropriate messages in Microsoft Teams

-After you have configured your policies and have received communication compliance alerts for Microsoft Teams messages, it's time for compliance reviewers in your organization to act on these messages.
-This will also include user-reported messages if enabled for your organization.
-Reviewers can help safeguard your organization by reviewing communication compliance alerts and removing flagged messages from view in Microsoft Teams.
+After you configure your policies and receive Communication Compliance alerts for Microsoft Teams messages, compliance reviewers in your organization can act on these messages.
+This process also includes user-reported messages if your organization enables that option.
+Reviewers help safeguard your organization by reviewing Communication Compliance alerts and removing flagged messages from view in Microsoft Teams.

 Important

-If a user reports a message that was sent before they were added to a chat, Teams message remediation is not supported; the Teams message can't be removed.
+If a user reports a message that was sent before they were added to a chat, Teams message remediation isn't supported; the Teams message can't be removed.

-Removed messages and content are replaced with notifications for viewers explaining that the message or content has been removed and what policy is applicable to the removal.
-The sender of the removed message or content is also notified of the removal status and provided with original message content for context relating to its removal.
-The sender can also view the specific policy condition that applies to the message removal.
+When reviewers remove messages and content, viewers see notifications that explain the message or content was removed and what policy is applicable to the removal.
+The sender of the removed message or content also receives a removal notification and gets the original message content for context relating to its removal.
+The sender can view the specific policy condition that applies to the message removal.

 Example of policy tip seen by sender: